 Coffee is the main cash crop in Timor-Leste and it is also the country's main export good.
-The crop was introduced by Chinese traders and was developed further by the Portuguese.
-Production is concentrated to the highlands (Fox, 2001, p.
-164).
-Around 67,000 households grew coffee in 2009 (World Bank, 2011a, p.
-41).
-The quality of the Timorese coffee is good, or has high potential.
+Production is concentrated to the highlands (Fox 2001, 164).
+Around 67,000 households grew coffee in 2009 (World Bank 2011a, 41).
+The quality of the Timorese coffee is good or has high potential.
 So far, exports have predominantly targeted high-quality niches in foreign markets.
 The decision by Starbucks to sell coffee from Timor-Leste has provided a major boost to the reputation of the product and has opened a large potential market.

 The main problem with expanding coffee production is that little on-farm investment has been made.
 Due to poor husbandry of the coffee trees, crops are small, and delivery is irregular.
-For instance, yields are reported to be a mere 150-200 kilos of green beans per hectare (World Bank, 2011a, p.
-41).
+For instance, yields are reported to be a mere 150-200 kilos of green beans per hectare (World Bank 2011a, 41).
 The irregularity and the small size of the coffee crops is a major obstacle when it comes to attracting foreign purchasers who require a high degree of predictability.
 Important improvements can also be made in the processing of the coffee.

 Maize and rice are the dominant staple crops and coffee dominates cash cropping, but farmers in Timor-Leste grow a number of other crops as well.
 Fruit trees are common, there has been some success with soy beans, and legumes are important for conserving and increasing soil fertility.
 Farmers are often deliberately growing different crops to reduce risks and spread harvests across the year.
-Most of them also have animals, like hens, goats and cattle.
+Most of them also have animals, like chickens, goats, and cattle.
 Again, production is almost exclusively for subsistence.

-4. Determinants of agricultural development
+3. Determinants of agricultural development